 He was a deputy director in the Michigan Department of Talent and Economic Development, coordinating communications for four state agencies.
 Murray worked on efforts to improve education and build a talented workforce, including the Career Pathways Alliance, Going PRO and the Marshall Plan for Talent.

 Murray worked as a reporter and editor for MLive, The Grand Rapids Press and The Flint Journal in Michigan, covering education and the Legislature.
 He appeared on CNN and C-SPAN to discuss the 2012 election and was a regular panelist on WGVU's "West Michigan Week" program.
-Murray covered education and local governments for The Bridgeport Post and Telegram in Connecticut.
+Murray also covered education and local governments for The Bridgeport Post and Telegram in Connecticut.

 Murray is a five-time winner of the Michigan Education Association's School Bell Award for education reporting.
 He's been honored 10 times by the Michigan Press Association, and three times by the Associated Press, including one First Place Award for editorial writing.